-As of June 30, 2013, the Company was authorized to issue up to 100 million shares of common stock.
-On December 18, 2013, the Company amended its certificate of incorporation and increased the number of authorized shares of common stock to 175 million.
-As of June 30, 2015, the Company had reserved up to 15 million shares of common stock for incentive compensation (stock options and restricted stock) and approximately 6.6 million shares of common stock for the exercise of warrants.
+As of June 30, 2016 and 2015, the Company was authorized to issue up to 175 million shares of common stock.
+As of June 30, 2016, the Company had reserved up to 15 million shares of common stock for incentive compensation (stock options and restricted stock).
+No shares are reserved for the exercise of warrants.